- Home

 - Eligibility / Reversal of ITC

-- Whether reversal of input tax credit is required if payment is not made to vendor against an invoice ?
+- Whether input tax credit is required to be reversed for non-payment to the vendor ?

-Whether reversal of input tax credit is required if payment is not made to vendor against an invoice ?
+Whether input tax credit is required to be reversed for non-payment to the vendor ?

 Issue Favourable to Tax Payer ?:- yes